FREQUENTLY ASKED QUESTIONS

 It means fuck macho bullshit forever.
 We do believe that everyone should be free to be who they want to be.
 The team and the guests are mainly womxn, non binary or/and queer tattooers.
 Every one is welcome at the studio and should feel comfortable with their tattooer and the team around.
 If it is not the case, just give macha.machenka your feedback in person or via email/instagram message.
 We are not perfect but we are open to criticism so we can be better.
 You will get an answer for sure.

-It also means that the studio is giving a part of its benefits to feminist/queer organisations.
 We will come up with flashdays and collective projects aimed to raise awareness about problems we find important i.e. domestic violence, violence towards trans people and animal well being.

 You are welcome to make us discover organisations and actions we might not know.
 You can also suggest us some ideas /events we could organise together.